Stacks in Einstein Gravity and a Stacky Equivalence of 3D Quantum Gravity with Gauge Theory: Proofs of the main results

-\item Note that, as we addressed in Section \ref{cartan formalism}, Cartan's formalism not only provides the equivalence between the Einstein-Hilbert action functional for such a 2+1 gravity and the one for Chern-Simons theory with the gauge group $ISO(2,1)$, but also encodes the symmetries of each theory in the sense that \textit{the diffeomorphism invariance of 2+1 gravity theory does correspond to the gauge invariance behaviour of the associated Chern-Simons theory (and vice versa)}.
-It means that the equivalence classes $[g]$ of flat pseudo-Riemannian metrics correspond to the gauge equivalence classes of the associated connections $[A^g]$.
-Therefore, for any $g'\in [g]$, i.e. $g'=\varphi^*g$ for some diffeomorphism $\varphi$, the corresponding connections are also gauge equivalent, and hence lie in the same equivalence class.
-That is, there exist $\rho_{\varphi} \in \mathcal{G}$, a gauge transformation associated to $\varphi$, such that In other words, such a correspondence can also be expressed as the following commutative diagram:
+\item As mentioned before, Cartan's formalism encodes the symmetries of each theory in the sense that \textit{the diffeomorphism invariance of 3D gravity theory does correspond to the gauge invariance behaviour of the associated Chern-Simons theory (and vice versa)} \cite{Wit1}.
+It means that equivalence classes $[g]$ of flat pseudo-Riemannian metrics correspond to the gauge equivalence classes of the associated connections $[A^g]$.
+From Remark \ref{remark_the equivalence between diffeomorphisms and gauge transformations}, we only consider diffeomorphisms in the connected component of the identity to ensure the desired equivalence.